temporalio/edu-interacting-with-workflows-python-code/exercises/async-activity-completion/README.md

 ## Part D: Running the Workflow and Completing it Asynchronously

-At this point, you can run your Workflow.
-Because it is all contained in `workflow.py`, you only need to run `python workflow.py`.
-You should receive the following output:
+1. At this point, you can run your Workflow.
+In one terminal, run `python worker.py`.
+2. In another terminal, run `python starter.py`.
+If you look at the terminal running your Worker, you should see the following output:

 ```
 Running workflow.